wp-plugins/littlebits/README.txt

 3. Enter API Key information under Tools > littleBits

 == Changelog ==

+= 1.1 =
+* Added output controls for percentage & duration (ms)
+* Added notes & samples for contributors to add support for more action hooks
+* Added support for woocommerce_new_order action hook, which fires when new orders are placed

 = 1.0.1 =
 * Updated integration label on admin page